 In order to accommodate working professionals, our courses are offered Monday through Thursday evenings beginning at 7 p.m.
-Our coursework provides foundation and required courses as well as elective courses in two foci: 1) clinical and rehabilitative fitness and 2) sports performance and enhancement across the lifespan.
+Our coursework includes both foundation, required, and elective courses across two foci: 1) clinical and rehabilitative fitness and 2) sports performance and enhancement across the lifespan.

 Credit hours required: 36